aaron-gh/I38/README.md

 - pamixer: for the mute-unmute script
 - playerctl: music controls
 - python-i3ipc: for sounds etc.
-- remind: [optional] for reminder notifications, Requires notify-daemon and notify-send for automatic reminders.
+- remind: [optional]For reminder notifications, Requires notify-daemon and notify-send for automatic reminders.
 - sgtk-menu: for applications menu
 - sox: for sounds.
 - transfersh: [optional] for file sharing GUI